 Created by the legendary Jack Kirby (the artist behind many of Marvel’s most famous heroes and villains), the Eternals are a group of ancient superpowered beings.
 Previously residents of the planet Titan (Thanos' home world), the Eternals relocated to Earth in a bid to protect humanity from their archrivals – the Deviants – and the Celestials, the cosmic entities that apparently created the universe and judge its various species accordingly.

-While the MCU has had numerous space adventures before, this ensemble movie feels like new territory for Marvel as it gets deeper into its post-Iron Man, post-Captain America Phase 4.
-With ambitious source material, an impressive cast and an exciting young director at the helm in The Rider’s Chloe Zhao, there’s plenty to get excited about.
-Here’s what you need to know about The Eternals, including its cast, its second release date delay, and more.
+While the MCU has told plenty of space-faring tales before, this ensemble movie feels like new territory for Marvel.
+With its ambitious source material, an impressive cast and an exciting young award-winning writer-director at the helm in Chloé Zhao (Nomadland, The Rider), there’s plenty to get excited about.

 - How to watch the Marvel movies in order

 - Now Loki has ended, let's rank the Marvel Disney Plus shows so far

 - Doctor Strange in the Multiverse of Madness: release date, cast and more